reberthdasilva/React-Context/README.md

-# React-Context
+# React Context

-Simple example to understand the Context in React
+This is an example and a simple exercise to understand how the React Context works.